Anatomy and physiology

 The most common site of fertilization in a human being is an ampullary region of the uterine tube or fallopian tube.
 The fallopian tube is a part that connects the ovary and uterus.

-When you do sex with your partner, the sperm goes to the female genital tract and store in the vagina.
-In one ejaculation (sticky liquid shoot out from the penis), 200 to 300 million sperms come out.
+When you have sex with your partner, the sperm goes to the female genital tract, which stores in the vagina.

-These troop of sperms store in the vagina.
+These troops of sperm are stored in the vagina.
 Sperm motility is generally slow in the vagina due to the acidic environment of the vagina.

-But it becomes super-active as soon as it goes to the uterine cavity because the uterus has an alkaline or warm environment.
+As soon as sperm goes to the fallopian tube, it becomes super-active because the uterus has an alkaline or warm environment.

-Out of 300 million sperms, only 200-300 hundred sperm reach the site of fertilization.
+There are 300 million sperm during one ejaculation, but only 200-300 hundred reach the site of fertilization.

 The fallopian tube has three main parts – infundibulum (closest to the ovary), ampulla (middle segment), and isthmus (closest to the uterus).